EdbMails EDB Recovery and Migration software

 • Step 1: Update MX records, Autodiscover URL

 To enable email to work with a new server, you need to update the MX records.
-In addition, you need to setup Autodiscover record.
+In addition, you need to set up an Autodiscover record.

 Follow the instructions provided in this article on Microsoft's website to learn how to uninstall Exchange Server 2013.